Beautiful Disease: Overview

-The album was recorded through 1998 in Duff McKagan's home studio with all the instruments and vocals on the album provided by McKagan himself, with the addition of guests like Mike Bordin, Michael Barragan, Abe Laboriel Jr. and ex-Guns N' Roses members Slash and Izzy Stradlin.
+The album was recorded through 1998 in Duff McKagan's home studio.
+McKagan handled most of the vocals and instruments, with contributions from a few guests: Mike Bordin, Michael Barragan, Abe Laboriel Jr. and ex-Guns N' Roses members Slash and Izzy Stradlin.
 Beautiful Disease included new versions of the songs "Seattlehead" and "Mezz" that were previously featured on releases of Duff McKagan's previous bands, Neurotic Outsiders and 10 Minute Warning respectively.

-The album was supposed to be released on Duff McKagan's birthday February 5, 1999.
-The promotional campaign for the album was started by Geffen Records with promo copies being distributed.
-During the same time a merger between Polygram and Universal occurred and Geffen was merged with A&M Records into Interscope and McKagan's album was among others that was shelved.
+The album was planned for release on Duff McKagan's birthday, February 5, 1999.
+The promotional campaign for the album was started by Geffen Records with promo copies being distributed to radio stations and for critical reviews.
+During the same time, a merger between Polygram and Universal occurred and Geffen was merged with A&M Records into Interscope.
+Several planned albums were postponed indefinitely, including McKagan's album.

 Nevertheless, McKagan went on tour in support of the album putting up a band with Dez Cadena of Black Flag, Taz Bentley of the Burden Brothers and Michael Barragan of Plexi.

 During the tour McKagan came up with the idea to release a live album that would include the unreleased material.
 This resulted in Loaded's Episode 1999: Live live album that featured six songs from Beautiful Disease: "Seattlehead", "Superman", "Shinin' Down", "Missing You", "Then and Now" and "Mezz".

 The songs "Seattlehead", "Superman", and "Then and Now" were eventually re-recorded and released on Loaded's debut studio album Dark Days.

 In 2023, McKagan's manager managed to acquire the rights and master tapes to Beautiful Disease, leading to the inclusion of a new mix of "Hope" (with newly recorded vocals) on McKagan's 2023 album Lighthouse, including the original performances from Slash and Abe Laboriel Jr.

-Despite McKagan now being in possession of the original album again, no mention has been made of an official release of the original record.
+Despite McKagan obtaining the legal rights to Beautiful Disease, no mention has been made of an official release.